Universal credit: Transitional protection

 Transitional protection managed migration

 The Government have said that anyone that is ‘managed migrated’ over to Universal Credit in the formal exercise by DWP will not lose out in cash terms at the point they are moved where their circumstances remain the same.
-To do this, if the UC award is less than the total being received under the legacy benefits, the new UC award (upon managed migration) will include an additional amount to broadly make up the difference between what the claimant was receiving in total from legacy benefits (for example tax credits)on the last day of their award and the amount they would have received if they had universal credit on that day.
-Due to the way the calculation of the transitional element works, there may be some differences between the actual amounts received under legacy benefits and the actual amount awarded under universal credit.
+To do this, the new UC award (upon managed migration) may include an additional amount to broadly make up the difference between what the claimant was receiving in total from legacy benefits (for example tax credits)on the last day of their award and the amount they would have received if they had claimed universal credit on that day.
+This UC amount is called the ‘indicative’ UC amount – but it may not be the same as the actual UC award.
+This means that some people may still end up worse off on UC, even with transitional protection and others may be entitled to transitional protection even though their UC award is higher than legacy benefits.

 The legislation sets out how the transitional element is to be calculated.
 There are also rules about how the transitional element is reduced over time and how and when it ends.